tmfnll/bonito/README.md

 ## TL;DR

-The **Demo Data Dodo** is a toolkit which provides a family of data structures that can be used to simulate the occurrence of interrelated events over a series of (nested) intervals.
+The **Demo Data Dodo** is a ruby DSL which provides a family of data structures that can be used to simulate the occurrence of interrelated events over a series of (nested) intervals.

 `Dodo` uses [Timecop](https://github.com/travisjeffery/timecop) to _freeze_
-time at points, defined by `Dodo` data structures.
+time at instants specified by these data structures.

 ### Example

-Suppose you work for a small media startup and you wish to create a set of data that can be loaded into a demo environment that will then be used by the sales department when presenting to potential customers.
+Suppose you work for a small media startup and you wish to create a set of data that can be loaded into a demo environment in order to then be used by the sales department when presenting to potential customers.

-This data should consist of models representing `Author`s and the `Article`s they write, as well as readers (or `User`s) and `Comment`s they leave on the aforementioned `Article`s.
+This data could consist of models representing `Author`s and the `Article`s they write, as well as readers (or `User`s) and `Comment`s they leave on the aforementioned `Article`s.

-Obviously, each `Article` should be created by an `Author` and each `Comment` should come _after_ the creation of its associated `Article`.
+Obviously, each `Article` should be created by an `Author` and the simulated creation time of each `Comment` should be _after_ that of its associated `Article`.

-`Dodo` could be used as follows to define a demo data set:
+`Dodo` could be used as follows to define this demo data set:

 ```ruby
 Dodo.over 1.week do